 OUR COMPLAINTS POLICY

 Wren Hall has a complaints policy, which is displayed in the entrance to the Home.
-All Residents are given a copy on admission and relatives are made aware of it.
+All Family members are given a copy on admission and relatives are made aware of it.
 Staff new to Wren Hall are given a Staff Information Handbook, which contains a copy of that policy.
 The Quality System Manual deals with complaints and there are specific procedures dealing with the subject.
 Records are kept of all complaints made and includes the details of any investigations and actions taken.

 Under the National Health Service and Community Care Act 1990 and the Children's Act 1989, you have the right to make a complaint and the management at Wren Hall Nursing Home have a duty to respond promptly and fairly.